josebarbamontoya/rggs_comparative_genomics_2/session_02/README.md

 * ## Command line computing basics 1
 * ## Connecting to remote servers using the terminal and a package manager

-## Instructions to download the basic Command line computing basics 1 tutorial:
+## Instructions to download the basic command line computing basics 1 tutorial:
 1.- Open the termial

 2.- Type `cd ~`